General Jean Gaspard Pascal René

 Arc de Triomphe: RÉNÉ on the west pillar

-The son of a professor of medicine, Jean-Gaspard-Pascal René was commissioned as a sous-lieutenant in the regiment of Aquitaine in January of 1792.
+The son of a professor of medicine, Jean Gaspard Pascal René was commissioned as a sous-lieutenant in the regiment of Aquitaine in January of 1792.
 Six months later he was promoted to lieutenant and serving in the Army of the Alps.
-In 1793 René took part in the Siege of Toulon and afterwards he received a promotion to capitaine.
+In 1793 René took part in the siege of Toulon and afterwards he received a promotion to capitaine.
 Next he was sent to the Army of the Eastern Pyrenees, and in early 1795 he took part in the sieges of Roses where he was wounded by a shot.
+After peace was signed with Spain, much of the Army of the Eastern Pyrenees was sent to the Army of Italy and René went with them and took part in the campaigns in Italy in 1796 and 1797.
+In January of 1797 he fought at Rivoli where he distinguished himself by taking the surrender of 1800 Austrian soldiers.
+In recognition of this achievement, he received a saber of honor.

 Following the peace of the Treaty of Tilsit, General René was assigned to II Corps.
-In 1808 he was honored as a Baron of the Empire and a Knight of the Military Order of Maximilien-Joseph of Bavaria.
-Sent to Spain to serve with the II Corps, General René was traveling through Andalusia when he was captured by Spanish guerrillas.
+In 1808 he was honored as a Baron of the Empire and a Knight of the Military Order of Maximilian Joseph of Bavaria.
+Sent to Spain to serve with II Corps, General René was traveling through Andalusia when he was captured by Spanish guerrillas.
 Despite his high rank and potential for exchange, the guerrillas tortured him before killing him by dropping him into a cauldron of hot oil.

 Bibliography